JoshuaVandaele/SuperISOUpdater/README.md

 # Super ISO Updater

-This tool provides a convenient way to check for updates and install the latest versions of various ISO files.
-It is designed to work with a Ventoy drive and supports a variety of ISOs.
+Super ISO Updater is a powerful tool that provides a convenient way to check for updates and install the latest versions of various ISO files.
+It is specifically designed to work with a Ventoy drive and supports a wide range of ISOs.
 This README will guide you on how to use this tool effectively.

 ## Getting Started